top of page

 SG-JB Crossing: Cross the Border with Shuttle Tebrau + Tips

 Crossing the Singapore-Johor border using cross-border bus services is the most convenient way to travel to Johor Bahru or to wider Johor of Peninsular Malaysia.
-Driving one's own vehicle is not recommended as it usually results in or gets caught in traffic congestions between the immigration checkpoints — it is really a waste of time.
+Driving one's own vehicle is not recommended as it usually results in or gets caught in traffic congestions between the immigration checkpoints — it is a waste of time, not to mention car insurance issues and unfamiliarity with local traffic rules.

 Apart from various cross-border bus services, a shuttle train service is also available for crossing the border.
 Known as "Shuttle Tebrau", the shuttle train service is operated by KTMB (based in Malaysia) since 2015.
-Each train service ferries up to 320 passengers between Woodlands Train Checkpoint and Johor Bahru (JB) Sentral and is often tauted as a "5-minute" service — barring any train delays.
+Each train service ferries up to 320 passengers between Woodlands Train Checkpoint and Johor Bahru (JB) Sentral and is often taunted as a "5 minutes" service — barring any train delays or breakdowns.

 I have used Shuttle Tebrau several times — especially during expected peak periods (weekends, school holidays, public holidays and peak commuting hours) — but will prefer to use bus services most of the time since I usually plan my trips outside expected peak periods.

-I will share the sequence of events — and some tips — when taking the shuttle train to and fro between the two checkpoints.
+I will share the sequence of events — and some tips — when taking the shuttle train to cross the Straits of Johor between the two checkpoints.

 From Singapore to Johor Bahru